NTU-ALComLab/SliQSim-Qiskit-Interface/README.md

-# Qiskit SliQSim Provider - Execute SliQSim from Qiskit
+# SliQSim Qiskit Interface - Execute SliQSim on Qiskit

 ## Introduction
-This is a Qiskit provider for `SliQSim` where you can execute `SliQSim` from Qiskit framework as a backend option.
+This is a Qiskit provider for [SliQSim](https://github.com/NTU-ALComLab/SliQSim) where you can execute `SliQSim` from Qiskit framework as a backend option.

 `SliQSim` is a BDD-based quantum circuit simulator implemented in C/C++ on top of [CUDD](http://web.mit.edu/sage/export/tmp/y/usr/share/doc/polybori/cudd/cuddIntro.html) package.
 In `SliQSim`, a bit-slicing technique based on BDDs is used to represent quantum state vectors.
 For more details of the simulator, please refer to the [paper](https://arxiv.org/abs/2007.09304).